 -According to Scripture, we are different universally…

 And therein lies another reason why men and women are different, because this equation is filled in differently for each person.
-Hence, you will never find two of the same individuals.
+Hence, you will never find two of the same individuals (not even twins).
 So, men and women, embrace and appreciate your God-shaped individualities without equating superiority or inferiority to the other, because your individuality is what makes you “you” and others “them”.

 Now, I’m not saying we have to like everybody.
 I’m also not saying we have to like everything about everybody.
 I’m saying because we’re co-equal in value to God, co-equal in our humanness, and (for believers) co-equal in our status in Christ, we have to value and respect the different individualities of other men and women.